rmcwhae/russellmcwhae.ca/content/journal/11-months-later.md

 Though it rains a lot this time of year, it nonetheless feels like the valley fog that so enshrouded us for most of the winter has lifted.
 When moving somewhere new, it takes some time to get your bearings and establish your crew.
 I have found great people and am genuinely psyched to spend my free time outside this summer.

-***
+---

 Living in Revy still feels like a dream.
-I don’t miss waking up in the middle of the city, nor do I miss rush hour (despite having cycle commuted), nor do I miss the frigid prairie winters (*especially* having cycle commuted), nor do I miss how your postal code correlates to your paycheck (we’ve got only two postal codes here—that includes you, Snob Hill).
+I don’t miss waking up in the middle of the city, nor do I miss rush hour (despite having cycle commuted), nor do I miss the frigid prairie winters (_especially_ having cycle commuted), nor do I miss how your postal code correlates to your paycheck (we’ve got only two postal codes here—that includes you, Snob Hill).
 I could go on but don’t want this to get whiny.
 As I discussed in my [last reflection](/journal/a-new-chapter), there are pros and cons to mountain life.
 (I guess that makes these essays a software pro’s prose on mountain-life pros.)

 Another perk to living in a ski town is that city friends come and visit every so often.
 It’s great to see friends when they’re relaxing and on vacation mode—probably when most people are at their best.
 I would like nothing more than to have a place of my own and a spare bedroom for visitors; alas, the real-estate madness makes that difficult at the moment.
 Some day, perhaps.

 It’s now warm out, and pandemic restrictions have shown the first few signs of loosening.
 There are trails to bike, pitches to climb, and water to jump into.
 The magic of summer in Camp Revy extends so far beyond the twice-daily magic hours.